cockbrand/siri-gemini-shortcut/README.md

 To be called by an Apple Shortcut, see screenshot for configuration.
+In dense urban areas, you may want to use a less precise location for speed.
 Runs as a Cloud Run Function.
 You need to add the API key to the GEMINI_API_KEY environment variable in your instance.

 Deployment: